grzi/city-renaissance-challenge-minecraft/README.md

     <blockquote>
         While you’re celebrating your victory against the dragon at the tavern with your friends, you hear the sound of a horn in the distance, followed by an explosion.
 Everyone is panicking, your inhabitants are running everywhere.
 You calm them down, order them to go back to their houses, and you go to the origin of the noise.
 No doubt, the outpost is under attack.
 You put on your best armor, take your potions, your golden apples and go to the battle.
 No question of leaving your friends alone, you worked too hard for that.
+        <br /><br />
         When you get there the battle takes place mainly in front of the outpost.
 Liv and Lola are there to help.
 It’s a real bloodbath.
 You look at your allies, a rage in their eyes makes you want to defend them even more.
 You’re able to feel the centuries of pain, of forced submission, which they are avenging.
 It's time to give this evil tribe what it deserves.
+        <br /><br />
         After long days of fight, you are finally victorious.
 But not happy.
 You lost some friends there.
 Lola is gone.
 The path, place of the battle, is slowly soaking up the blood of your friends and enemies.
 The spectacle is macabre.
+        <br /><br />
         However, you know that this was only the beginning, and you decide to end this war.
 You won’t let this happen again.
 You’re not like your ancestors.
 You won’t run away and let people die.
 You ask a cartographer to give you the coordinates of the manor of the Apasok tribe, and go, in order to avenge your missing friends...
+        <br /><br />
         Coming back to the village, a rainbow lights up the sky, perhaps a sign of renewal?
     </blockquote>

     <h3>Objectives</h3>